apollographql/router/NEXT_CHANGELOG.md

 `value.`: For discrete data points (i.e., when taking the sum of values does not make semantic sense) `histogram.`: For building histograms (takes `f64`)

+This information is also available in [the Apollo Router documentation](https://www.apollographql.com/docs/router/customizations/native#add-custom-metrics).

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/2417

 ## 🥼 Experimental